elugens/hello-javascript/docs/bonus-javascript-design-patterns/additional-patterns/reavealing-pattern.md

 ---
 title: Revealing Design Pattern
-description: The Revealing Module pattern's basic tenet is that all functionality and variables should be concealed unless explicitly disclosed.
-All of our functions and variables may be defined in the private scope.
-We can return an anonymous object containing references to the private functionality we want to make public.
+description: The basic tenet of the Revealing Module pattern is that all functions and variables should be hidden unless explicitly revealed.
 sidebar_position: 1
 sidebar_label: Revealing Pattern
 ---